 Massachusetts announced new temporary guidance to deal with teleworkers across the border, set to expire on December 31, 2020 or 90 days after the emergency order is lifted, whichever is earlier.

 Those who worked in Massachusetts before the pandemic and now temporarily work from home in another state will continue to be taxed by Massachusetts.
-(The governor of New Hampshire has filed a lawsuit against Massachusetts in response.)
+(The governor of New Hampshire has filed a lawsuit against Massachusetts in response.
+Update June 28, 2021: The Supreme Court has declined to hear the case without elaborating on the decision.
+NH intends to pursue a legislative solution at the federal level.)

 For those who worked in another state but now work from their Massachusetts home, they will be eligible for a credit for taxes paid to the other state and their employer is not required to withhold Massachusetts taxes.